bhattaraiprayag/LLM-Pruning-And-Fairness/README.md

 #### One-Shot Pruning

-The one-shot approach to unstructured pruning is encapsulated in the **MagnitudePrunerOneShot** class, defined in [pruning/magnitude_pruner.py](magnitude_pruner.py).
+The one-shot approach to unstructured pruning is encapsulated in the **MagnitudePrunerOneShot** class, defined in [pruning/magnitude_pruner.py](pruning/magnitude_pruner.py).
 This class provides a suite of methods for different styles of magnitude-based pruning:
 1. Random Unstructured: BASELINE.
 A less deterministic approach, this randomly prunes weights to a specified sparsity level.
-It can be activated by specifying *--pruning_method random-unstructured*.
+Usage: *--pruning_method random-unstructured*
 2. Layer-wise L1 Unstructured: This method prunes weights across the entire network based on their L1-norm magnitude.
-It can be utilized by specifying *--pruning_method l1-unstructured*.
+Usage: *--pruning_method l1-unstructured*
 3. Layer-wise L1 Unstructured (Linear): Targeting only the linear layers, this method prunes weights based on their L1-norm.
-This can be activated with *--pruning_method l1-unstructured-linear*.
+Usage: *--pruning_method l1-unstructured-linear*
 4. Global L1 Unstructured: This method prunes weights across the entire network based on their L1-norm magnitude.
-It can be used with *--pruning_method global-unstructured*.
+Usage: *--pruning_method global-unstructured*
 5. Global L1 Unstructured (Attention Head): This method prunes weights of the attention heads based on their L1-norm magnitude.
-It can be activated by specifying *--pruning_method global-unstructured-attention*.
+Usage: *--pruning_method global-unstructured-attention*

 #### Iterative Magnitude Pruning

-Expanding our exploration, we introduce the **MagnitudePrunerIterative** class, defined in [pruning/iterative_pruner.py](iterative_pruner.py).
-This class implements a more dynamic approach to pruning:
+Expanding our exploration, we introduce the **MagnitudePrunerIterative** class, defined in [pruning/iterative_pruner.py](pruning/iterative_pruner.py).
+This class implements a more dynamic approach to pruning, and is based on the [The Lottery Ticket Hypothesis for Pre-trained BERT Networks](https://github.com/VITA-Group/BERT-Tickets) paper.
+The key features of this approach include:
 1. Iterative Process: The model undergoes multiple iterations of pruning and fine-tuning.
 In each iteration, a small fraction of weights are pruned, followed by fine-tuning to recover performance.
 2. Configurations: Parameters like total iterations, desired sparsity level, and the rate of pruning per step are configurable, offering flexibility in the pruning process.
 3. Rewind Mechanism: A unique feature of this approach is the 'rewind' to the initial state of the model after each pruning step.
 This is hypothesized to preserve the "winning ticket" – a subset of weights critical for efficient learning.